Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 The primary purpose for collecting and using personal information is to provide high-quality childcare and early childhood education services.
 We use information to:

-- Ensure Child Safety and Well-being: Monitor each child's health status, track immunizations, manage allergies and dietary restrictions, and respond appropriately to medical emergencies.
-Our staff uses health information to make informed decisions about daily care activities and to ensure each child's physical safety throughout their time at our facility.
+• Ensure Child Safety and Well-being: Monitor each child's health status, track immunizations, manage allergies and dietary restrictions, and respond appropriately to medical emergencies.

-- Support Educational Development: Create individualized learning plans, track developmental milestones, assess progress in cognitive, emotional, and physical development, and communicate with families about their child's growth and achievements.
-Our programs are designed to support holistic development through engaging activities tailored to each developmental stage.
+• Support Educational Development: Create individualized learning plans, track developmental milestones, assess progress, and communicate with families about their child's growth and achievements.

-- Facilitate Daily Operations: Coordinate pickup and drop-off procedures, manage attendance records, plan age-appropriate activities for different classroom groups (Baby Room, Toddler Room, and Preschool Room), and ensure proper supervision ratios as required by New Mexico licensing regulations.
+• Facilitate Daily Operations: Coordinate pickup and drop-off procedures, manage attendance records, plan age-appropriate activities, and ensure proper supervision ratios as required by New Mexico licensing regulations.

 3.2 Communication with Families